A topic from the subject of Biochemistry in Chemistry.

 • Gluconeogenesis is essential for maintaining blood glucose levels within a narrow range.

-• Impaired gluconeogenesis can lead to a number of metabolic disorders, including diabetes mellitus and hypoglycemia.
+• Impaired gluconeogenesis can contribute to several metabolic disorders, including diabetes mellitus and hypoglycemia.

 Experiment: Carbohydrate Metabolism and Gluconeogenesis